codingsolutionsoneproblematatime/coingecko-etl-pipeline/README.md

 python etl_coingecko_to_sql.py
 ```

-This will pull the top 5 cryptocurrencies from the CoinGecko API and insert the data into your DailyPrices table in SQL Server.
+This will pull the top 5 cryptocurrencies from the CoinGecko API and insert the data into the DailyPrices table in SQL Server.

 ### 5. Prerequisites